What Are Resume Margins and Spacing?

 03

 Top Focus Area Leave a bit more empty space at the bottom of the page.
-This gently pushes your most important titles and headings into the top section of the page, which is where hiring managers look first (for about 80% of their time).
+This gently pushes your most important titles and headings into the top section of the page, which is where hiring managers focus most of their attention.
+According to eye-tracking research by The Ladders (2018), recruiters spend an average of 7.4 seconds on an initial resume scan, and nearly all of that time lands on the top third of the document.

 -